 The ruins are made up of terraces where crops are grown related to sun worship and spiritual ascension represented the Incas.

-Ruinas de Pumapungo is located on the end of the Calle Larga, next to “Banco Nacional”.
-There is no entrance fees both to the museum and the ruin.
+Ruinas de Pumapungo is located at the end of the Calle Larga, next to “Banco Nacional”.
+There are no entrance fees both to the museum and the ruin.

-Ingapirca ruins are in an archeological complex that represents a fusion of Cañari and Inca architecture.
-The complex was built by Cañari nation as a religious and housing center.
-Later Tupac Yapanqui, an Incan conqueror built a ceremonial and a religious complex when he conquered it.
+Ingapirca ruins are in an archaeological complex that represents a fusion of Cañari and Inca architecture.
+The complex was built by Cañari nation as a religious and housing centre.
+Later Tupac Yupanqui, an Incan conqueror built a ceremonial and a religious complex when he conquered it.

-Ingapirca Ruins are located roughly 80 Kms away from Vuenca.
-There are two busses everyday from Monday to Friday from Cuenca’s Terminal Terrestre they leave at 0900 and 1220 HRS and returns at 1300 and 1545 HRS.
+Ingapirca Ruins are roughly 80 Kms away from Cuenca.
+There are two buses every day from Monday to Friday from Cuenca’s Terminal Terrestre they leave at 0900 and 1220 HRS and returns at 1300 and 1545 HRS.
 On weekends bus leaves at 0900 HRS and returns at 1300 HRS.
 Its operated by Cooperativa Cañar and stops right at the entrance of the complex.
-It costs USD 3.50 for a one way ride.
+It costs USD 3.50 for a one-way ride.

 There is an entrance fee of USD 6 which would include a guide and a visit to the museum.